 Two weeks have passed and I was getting worse.
 I was to the point drinking water or Gatorade made me sick.
 We went to our local ER and they drew some labs.
 Something was abnormal so they thought maybe the test was inconclusive.
 They drew my blood once again.
 Same thing, something was wrong.
 After two ER doctors checking me out, talking to me and not being able to figure out what was wrong they thought the best option was to transfer me to Stanford Medical Center which was 3 ½ hours away.

-I was transferred via ambulance and once I arrived I had already 5 teams of doctors.
-I had kidney, OBGYN, Hematologist, Dermatology and Primary doctors.
+I was transferred via ambulance, and had 5 teams of doctors upon arrival including: Kidney, OBGYN, Hematology, Dermatology and Primary doctors.
 That first day was all a blur.
 I had test after test done.
 I had platelets of 13, hemoglobin 7, kidney failure, high calcium levels and this rash.
 All the labs were looking like I had leukemia so they did a bone marrow biopsy.
 I had X-rays, ultrasounds, MRI and tons of tests done.
 The rash ended up being eczema which I have never had before.
 After the bone marrow biopsy came back negative and blood levels getting worse they started treatment for TTP.
-What is TTTP we were all thinking, never heard of this before. ?
+What is TTP we were all thinking?
+Never heard of this before?
 That is all I could think about the first day starting treatment.

 I was being treated by plasmapheresis, and high doses of prednisone.
 I was starting to feel better and my platelets were looking better.
 Being at a teaching hospital my hematology team switched doctors and the new doctor wanted to stop plasmapheresis for a day.
 That day had been Thanksgiving and that afternoon I started to feel sick again.
 Platelets started dropping again.
 Started treatment again and once again started getting better.